Table of Contents

 Ayurvedic Properties and Action on body

 Bhringraja is described as Rasayana in Ayurveda.
 Rasayan means rejuvenative tonic that nourishes all dhatus and builds ojas.
-It gives strength to body and is good for skin, eyes, hairs and teeth.
-It alleviates Kapha/mucous, Pitta/bile dosha and detoxifies body.
+It gives strength to the body and is good for the skin. eyes, hairs and teeth.
+It alleviates Kapha/mucous, Pitta/bile dosha and detoxifies the body.

 There are many Ayurvedic medicine which contain it as an ingredients.
 Few of them are Bhringrajasava, Neelibhringadi taila, Bhringraja taila, Bhringamalkadi taila etc.

 - Rasa (Taste): Tikta/Bitter, Katu (pungent)

 - Vipaka (Post Digestive Effect): Katu/Pungent

 Eclipta alba plant can be used in fresh or dried form.
 It has antihepatotoxic, ophthalmic, digestive, carminative, aphrodisiac and anti-inflammatory action.
 Its fresh leaves are considered pain relieving and absorbent.
 It is used in the treatment of wounds, cuts, hair problems, fever, cold and swelling.

 In Gujrat people make powder of amla, bringraj and mulethi and take regularly to prevent various diseases.
 In Asaam and Bengal, people use it to cure wounds.